-For ten years the Centre was located at 48 Chancery Lane, in the heart of the legal district, and provided a central resource for charities who help people seeking pro bono legal advice and representation.
+For ten years the Centre was located on Chancery Lane, in the heart of the legal district, and provided a central resource for charities who help people seeking pro bono legal advice and representation.

 The coming together of pro bono organisations in this way was an unprecedented move.
 It has helped to improve joined-up thinking, coordination and collaborative working, to provide a more efficient service to all stakeholders in pro bono.
 Through its work the Centre supports the wide range of pro bono projects and brokerage which charities provide; helping individuals and communities all over England and Wales.